pypimo/DSA/README.md

 # Data Structures and Algorithms
--> Resource for this repo Striver's A2Z sheet
+- -> Resource for this repo **Striver's A2Z sheet** and **striver's yt videos**
+- -> `Beta Code` headings = my code versions before reading any of striver's code (i wrote them after understanding the theory and solved bugs to arrive at the solution on my own)
+- -> 0-raw.md -> many folders contain these - they are draft versions of my notes or contain practice problems

 1. basics
     - math